The Blue Lagoon (1923 film): Filming

 It was reported that Molly Adair and Arthur Pusey had departed for Johannesburg on the S.S.
 Kinfauns Castle on 12 May 1922.
 According to contemporary reports, the primary locations for the film's shooting would most likely be in a tropical area close to South or West Africa, potentially the coral-reefed coast of Mauritius or the Seychelles.
 In July 1922, it was reported that a small group of around fifteen people were working hard on the East African Coast near Pemba, a place with many Arabic legends.
 Later, it was confirmed that a whole colony of workers had camped on a desert island off the coast of Portuguese East Africa near Porto Amélia (Pemba) for four months with the producer and his team.
-The company had chartered the "tiny island," which was part of the Quirimbas Islands chain off the northern coast of Mozambique.
+The company had chartered the "tiny island", which was part of the Quirimbas Islands chain off the northern coast of Mozambique.

 Dick Cruikshanks was in charge of managing the actors, while Bowden's responsibility was overseeing the camera and crew.
 However, Cruikshanks encountered challenges persuading the child actors to focus on their work and not spend all their time playing around the island, as they needed to work with the sun and cameras.

 In Johannesburg, a colossal statue of a man was constructed for the movie.
 It was made of stone, stood at a height of 50 feet, and had a frightening face with massive stone hands.
 The statue was meant to symbolise a brutal and aggressive deity.
-However, the South African Review criticised the statue, saying that compared to the millions of people who were sacrificed to the "Money Gods" of "Civilization" during the war, this small-scale depiction of savagery was insignificant.
+However, the South African Review criticised the statue, arguing that this small-scale depiction of savagery was insignificant compared to the millions of people who were sacrificed to the "Money Gods" of "Civilisation" during World War I.